paulvanbladel/aurelia-auth/README.md

 ```

 ## What exactly is 'configured' on the Http Client and can we have multiple endpoints?
-Well, it's import to have a clear understanding how exactly the default Http Client is
+Well, it's important to have a clear understanding how exactly the default Http Client is
-augemented by aurelia-auth and that we have the full freedom to use
+augmented by aurelia-auth and that we have the full freedom to use
 your own custom logic as well.
 Let's first show how  aurelia-auth augments the Http Client by
 looking at app.fetch-httpClient.config.js [](https://github.com/paulvanbladel/aurelia-auth/blob/master/src/app.fetch-httpClient.config.js) :